logaretm/vee-validate/README.md

 </ValidationProvider>
 ```

-The validation provider accepts two props: `rules` which is in its simplest form, a string containing the validation rules seperated by a `pipe` character, and `name` which is the field name that will be used in error messages.
+The validation provider accepts two props: `rules` which is in its simplest form, a string containing the validation rules separated by a `|` character, and a `name` prop which is the field name that will be used in error messages.

 and That's it, your input will be validated automatically, notice that the `ValidationProvider` uses [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to pass down validation state and results.